-When you file a Chapter 13 bankruptcy, you must propose a Chapter 13 plan for repaying part or all of your debts.
-The court will hold a confirmation hearing in order to decide if it will approve your plan or not.
-Read on to learn more about when the confirmation hearing is held, who attends, and what happens at the hearing and the options you have if your Chapter 13 plan cannot be confirmed.
+When you file Chapter 13 bankruptcy, you must propose a plan to repay part or all of your debts.
+At the confirmation hearing, the bankruptcy judge decides whether your plan can be approved.
+Read on to learn more about the confirmation hearing, including when it is held, who attends, and what happens if your Chapter 13 plan cannot be confirmed.

 Your Chapter 13 plan must be approved (confirmed) by the bankruptcy judge.
-The purpose of the confirmation hearing is for the bankruptcy court judge to determine whether your plan:
+The purpose of the confirmation hearing is for the bankruptcy court judge to determine the following:

-The court will schedule the confirmation hearing within 45 days of your meeting of creditors.
+The court will schedule the confirmation hearing within 45 days of the 341 meeting of creditors.
 Your creditors will receive notice of the hearing at least 28 days in advance.

 If you are represented by an attorney, you don't have to appear at the confirmation hearing, but you can if you choose to do so.
 If you are not represented by counsel, you must appear or risk having your Chapter 13 case dismissed.

-Your creditors and your Chapter 13 bankruptcy trustee may object to the confirmation of your plan.
-Most often, a creditor or trustee objection claims that:
+Your creditors or the Chapter 13 bankruptcy trustee might object to the confirmation of your plan.
+Common objections include:

-Once the objections are resolved, the court will confirm the plan, and the trustee will begin paying the creditors that are listed in your Chapter 13 plan from the monthly payments that you send to the trustee.
-It is crucial to the success of your Chapter 13 that you make timely and regular payments to the trustee for the period of time agreed to in your plan.
-If, during the course of your Chapter 13, you are unable to make your plan payments, contact the trustee's office immediately.
+After confirmation, the trustee will begin paying the creditors listed in your Chapter 13 plan from the monthly payments you send in.
+It is crucial to the success of your case that you make timely and regular payments to the trustee.
+If, during your Chapter 13, you are unable to make your plan payments, contact the trustee's office immediately.
 They can offer guidance about modifying your plan payments.
-(To learn more, see What Happens if You Cannot Make Plan Payments.)
+Find out more in What Happens if You Cannot Make Plan Payments.